Contact Us!

 Start your career path to net-zero

-Register for our next employability skills session by June 22nd
+Man and woman in a classrommRegister for our next employability skills session by August 24th

 Canada has committed to reaching net-zero emissions by 2050.
 To accomplish this goal, businesses and workers need the resources to successfully adapt to the emerging renewable energy economy.

-This is why Iron and Earth has created the Net-Zero Pathways Program.
+This is why Iron and Earth has created the Net-Zero Pathways program.
 This program has two major goals:

 • Provide Indigenous Peoples, fossil fuel, and other workers with access to training, upskilling, and internship opportunities in the renewable energy job sector.